Netcracker/KubeMarine/documentation/Installation.md

 After the successful execution of the commands, it is necessary to complete the installation by excluding the **prepare.cri.install** task.

-**Warning**: RHEL 8 does not have python preinstalled.
-For `check_iaas` to work correctly, need to install python on the nodes.
-Should follow these steps before the installation procedure
+**Warning**: RHEL 8 does not have Python preinstalled.
+For `check_iaas` to work correctly, it is required to install Python on the nodes.
+Execute the following step before the installation procedure.
-1. Install `python 3.9` from standard RHEL repository:
+* Install `python 3.9` from the standard RHEL repository:
 ```
 # dnf install python3.9 -y
 ```